kmmelissat/carlitos-shop/DEPLOYMENT.md

 **Note**: For the private key, copy the entire key from your service account JSON file, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` parts.

-### 3. Deploy to Netlify

-1. **Connect GitHub**: Link your GitHub repository to Netlify
-2. **Build Settings**: Netlify will automatically detect Next.js and use the correct build command
-3. **Deploy**: Click "Deploy site"

 ### 4. Configure Domain (Optional)

-- Set up a custom domain in Netlify settings
+- Set up a custom domain in Vercel settings
 - Configure DNS records as instructed

 ## Important Security Notes